R-HNF/R-HNF/README.md

 # R-HNF

-Site Reliability Engineer & Software Engineer
+Site Reliability Engineer & Software Engineer living in Japan

 ## Certifications
 * Applied Information Technology Engineer (acquired in June 2021)
 * Fundamental Information Technology Engineer (acquired in May 2014)

-Additional Information for International Readers:
+*Additional Information for International Readers:*

-These certifications are part of the Information Technology Engineers Examination (ITEE) system in Japan, administered by the Information-technology Promotion Agency (IPA).
+These certifications are part of the **Information Technology Engineers Examination (ITEE)** system in Japan, administered by the **Information-technology Promotion Agency (IPA)**.
 The ITEE is a nationally recognized qualification that assesses the skills and knowledge of IT professionals.

 ## Degree
 * Master of Engineering (obtained in 2019)